 Sought for by both tourists and locals, Brighton lies on the south coast of England.
 Picture it as a marine oasis just a 1 hour train ride away from the hectic life of London.

-You can find plenty of cool things to do in Brighton in any season, but the summer months are when most events are scheduled to happen.
+You can find plenty of enjoyable things to do in Brighton in any season, but the summer months are when most events are scheduled to happen.

 If you’re heading over to Brighton straight from Gatwick Airport, you’ll spend no more than 30 minutes on the train before you can smell the salty sea air.
 Once you reach your destination, you can start exploring without wasting any time, as the Brighton Railway Station is right in the heart of the city.